vuestorefront/vue-storefront/packages/core/docs/commercetools/configuration.md

 ![settings taxes for states](./../images/ct-taxes.png)

-After that, if you select `United States` as a country, there will be 2 available states.
-You can check it on Checkout's shipping & billing step and MyAccount's user shipping & billing addresses views.
+If you select `United States`, there will be 2 available states.
+You can check it on Checkout's shipping and billing steps and MyAccount's user shipping and billing address views.

 ![comercetools states on my account](./../images/ct-states-myaccount.png)